thejerrybao/thejerrybao.github.io/experience.md

 February 2016 - June 2017<br />
 San Francisco, CA

-- Shipped a microservice built on top of Elasticsearch with search relevance, faceting, and filtering features for reporting
-- Scaled out Elasticsearch to handle storage growth and serve thousands of queries per second
-- Instrumented the search microservice with metrics logging to measure and improve latency of search results to sub one second response times
-- Wrote scripts to monitor and alert on infrastructure availability with Nagios
-- Participated in the on-call engineer rotation, triaging criticality and solving time-sensitive issues
-- Developed tooling to deploy and orchestrate our services with Capistrano
+Most of my work revolved around shipping search features in a search microservice and scaling/monitoring multiple Elasticsearch clusters across multiple datacenters.
+Some of the features shipped include search relevance, faceting, and filtering for reporting products using Elasticsearch.
+On the infrastructure side of things, I helped scale out our clusters to handle terabyte storage and hundreds of queries per second growth, instrumented our service with metrics to improve search latency response times to <1s, and wrote scripts to monitor and alert on search infrastructure availability.
+I also participated in the on-call engineer rotation, triaging criticality and solving time-sensitive issues.

-- Served as a Scrum Master with focus on velocity management and collaboration growth through reflection and iteration
+In addition, I acted as Scrum Master for the team with focus on velocity management and collaboration growth through reflection and iteration.
-- Engaged in product roadmap and architecture for search infrastructure

 Team: **Search**<br />
 Tech Stack: **Scala, Java, Ruby, Elasticsearch**